DeepVol: Volatility Forecasting from High-Frequency Data with Dilated Causal Convolutions: Experiments

 \subsection{Out-of-sample Forecast}

 This section aims to provide an out-of-sample performance comparison between the proposed model and some classical methodologies widely used in the finance industry.
-For this purpose, we use the NASDAQ-100 dataset described in Section \ref{subsec:data}, which is split into two folds.
-The first of them contains the intraday data from September 30, 2019, to December 31, 2020.
-The second fold includes data from January 1, 2021, to September 30, 2021.
-The 15 months of data of the first fold will be used for training purposes, while the remaining nine months will be used to evaluate the out-of-sample performance of the models.
-For this specific study, a sampling frequency of 5 minutes for the intraday data and a receptive field of one day (using $t$-day intraday's data to predict the realised volatility for day $t+1$) are utilised.
+As mentioned in previous section, the NASDAQ-100 dataset is spitted into three main folds.
+The results presented in this section are computed over the test set, containing nine months of data, from January 1, 2021, to September 30, 2021.
+The validation set is used both to identify the optimal hyperparameters and to monitor the early stopping criteria.
+For this specific study, a sampling frequency of 5-minutes for the intraday data and a receptive field of one day (using $t$-day intraday's data to predict the realised volatility for day $t+1$) are utilised, as they are found to be optimal in Section \ref{subsec:cr}.
+Additionally, Table \ref{tab:hyperparameters} provides a summary of the remaining hyperparameters' values.\\